Robert T. Schofield

 Mr. Schofield is a past President of the Albany County Bar Association and the Albany County Bar Foundation.
 He is the 3rd District Vice President of the New York Bar Association and a member of its House of Delegates.
 He has served as the President of the NY Capital Chapter of the Labor and Employment Research Association, an organization of practitioners and arbitrators in the labor-management community.
 He is a member of the New York State School Boards Association Council of School Attorneys.

-Mr. Schofield is a member of the City of Albany’s Industrial Development Agency and of the Boards of Capital Region Chamber of Commerce and its subsidiary, the Albany-Colonie Regional Chamber of Commerce, where he also served as co-chair of its Leadership Tech Valley Program.
+Mr. Schofield is a member of the City of Albany’s Industrial Development Agency and of the Boards of Capital Region Chamber of Commerce and its subsidiary, the Albany-Colonie Regional Chamber of Commerce, where he currently serves as chair.
 He was a member of the Capital Leadership Class of 2002.
 In 2007, he was named one of the Capital Region’s “40 Under Forty” by The Albany Business Review newspaper.
 In 2008, Mr. Schofield was appointed to the City of Albany’s Comprehensive Plan Review Board and in 2011 to its Community Advisory Committee on Sustainability.
 In 2010, Mr. Schofield was awarded the New York Library Association’s Outstanding Advocate of Libraries Award.
 He has served on the Board of Habitat for Humanity of the Capital District and currently serves a Director of the Plattsburgh College Foundation.